-The purpose of this report is to seek Cabinet approval to:
+The purpose of this report is to seek Committee approval to:

-(i) Make two Compulsory Purchase Orders (CPOs) pursuant to section 226(1)(a) of the Town and Country Planning Act 1990 with respect to land and property edged red on the plans attached (Enclosure No. 2 and 3) so as to enable the north and west phases of the Fryerns & Craylands Regeneration scheme to proceed; and

-(ii) Give the Commissioning Director - Resources and Place Shaping delegated authority to make any necessary minor modifications to the CPO land to be acquired to finalise the development site for the north and west phases of the project and progress the CPOs.
+- (i) Make a Compulsory Purchase Order (CPO) pursuant to section 226(1)(a) of the Town and Country Planning Act 1990 with respect to land and property shown hatched on the plan attached (Enclosure No. 2) so as to enable the north phase of the Fryerns & Craylands Regeneration scheme to proceed; and - (ii) Give the Corporate Director delegated authority to make any necessary minor modifications to the CPO land to be acquired to finalise the development site for the north phase of the project and progress the CPO.

-Compulsory purchase action is required to ensure the successful progression of the redevelopment of the Fryerns & Craylands area.
+Compulsory purchase action is required to ensure the successful progression of the redevelopment of the Fryerns & Craylands area as previously approved by the Council.